Skip to main content

 23 February 2026

-The Department for Education’s (DfE) blueprint covers issues including special educational needs and disabilities (SEND) reform, school groups, pupil behaviour and exclusions, and parental complaints.
+The Department for Education’s (DfE) blueprint covers issues including special educational needs and disabilities (SEND) reform, school groups, and parental complaints.

 Browne Jacobson’s education team has commented on some of the main announcements from the white paper.